 Our challenge was to be an extension of their own team handling marketing, strategy, operations and sales.
 It was challenging work that touched virtually every department within Salad and had timeline pressure throughout due to some key client exhibitions and launch of services.

 Our work for Consortiq encompassed strategic brand work, visual identity creation, brand strapline creation, website design and build (including copywriting), white paper writing, brochure copy/design/print, exhibition stand design, plus a fully-loaded suite of branded collateral.
-One of our biggest projects to date!

 The approach of the project was pivotal to its success.
 The client trusted us as strategists and brand builders.
 The beginning of the work started with planning, including a brand workshop to determine a strategic brand foundation and messaging hierarchy, as well as a company migration plan for brands within their portfolio.
 Beyond this was a phase of copywriting, from a brand strapline through to website and white paper creation, running alongside a website design and build project.
 Finally, the design and print of all their required marketing materials and collateral.

 After this, we created a new brand identity that worked for their brand challenges.
 We created a logo system using the ‘C’ and the ‘Q’ as abstract brackets that also mimicked a viewfinder.
 The solution needed to be very recognisable – as in the UK there was a requirement to use their other business names within the system initially – and we also had a plethora of departmental names of varying lengths to add as suffixes.
 The logo system enabled the text to live outside of the brackets and still feel like part of one cohesive brand identity.
 We needed to suggest tech whilst also showing Consortiq as established as well as modern and entrepreneurial.

 Empowered by some stunning drone photography, we set about designing and building a website that was confident enough to impress, different enough to disrupt and uniform enough to communicate.